Corporate income tax

 - EUR 400 if the refund period is less than 1 calendar year but not less than 3 months (6 months in case of taxable persons established outside the EU); and

 - EUR 50 if the refund period is 1 calendar year or the remaining portion of a calendar year.

 The Ljubljana Financial Office is the competent tax authority for making VAT refunds to foreign taxable persons.

 VAT refunds to taxable persons established in another EU member state

 A taxable person established in another EU member state is entitled to a refund of those VAT amounts for which the taxable person established in Slovenia may exercise a right of deduction.

-To be entitled to a refund of VAT in Slovenia, the taxable person must carry out transactions for which it holds the right to deduct VAT in the member state where they are established.
+To be entitled to a refund of VAT in Slovenia, the taxable persons must carry out transactions for which they hold the right to deduct VAT in the member state where they are established.

 To obtain a VAT refund in Slovenia, the taxable person must submit an electronic refund application via the electronic portal set up by the member state that issued their VAT number (typically the member state in which they are established).

 Refund applications must be submitted by 30 September of the calendar year following the refund period.